Kiwi Classic – Activity Level Guide

 Day 2: Choice of Hiking options in Aoraki/Mt Cook National Park

-There's a flatter option or a serious climbing option on offer for you today.
-It's up to you but whichever hike you choose you'll be rewarded with incredible scenery in this UNESCO World Heritage area under the watchful gaze of Aoraki/Mt Cook – New Zealand's highest peak.
+Today you'll have options to scale your activity level up or down to suit your preference so you can explore Aoraki/Mt Cook at a pace that's right for you.
+Whichever hikes you choose to tackle you'll be rewarded with incredible scenery in this UNESCO World Heritage area under the watchful gaze of Aoraki/Mt Cook – New Zealand's highest peak.

 Day 3: Hike Mount John